-ART.
-III.
-SEC.
-4. So altered and amended as to read: The justices of the inferior court shall be elected by the persons entitled to vote for members of the legislature, in such manner as the legislature may by law direct.
+"That the justices of the Inferior Court shall be elected by the persons entitled to vote for members of the legislature, in such manner as the legislature may by law direct.

-ART.
-III.
-SEC.
-5. So altered and amended as to read: The justices of the peace throughout this State shall be elected by the persons residing in their respective districts, entitled to vote for members of the general assembly, under such rules and regulations as the legislature may by law direct.
+"That the justices of the peace throughout this State shall be elected by the persons residing in their respective districts entitled to vote for members of the General Assembly, under such rules and regulations as the legislature may by law direct."